 You might not be a focus on all your body changes, although there are quite little weird things that happen to your body after getting intimate with someone.
 Our bodies are quite complex and sometimes we may have some reactions that seem strange or are unrelated to what happens in bed.

 With so much occurring at one time, it’s no surprise your body is more sensitive.
 Here are a few weird things that happen to your body after intercourse that you may not have realized.

 Here are the strange side effects of sex you might never know

 Yes, one side effect of sex is that it can get rather addictive because well, it not only brings you closer to your partner but because it also, literally, makes a person happy.
 Sexual intercourse releases endorphins or “the feel-good hormones”.
 Basically, you’re just making yourself happy.
 So don’t worry about liking sex a little too much.

 UTIs are extremely common side effects of sex for females, and it’s believed that the friction of vaginal intercourse makes it easier for bacteria to enter the bladder via your urethra.
 The opening to the urethra is close to the vagina and anus, which makes it easier for bugs from those areas to get into your urinary tract.

-Your risk of bladder infection with sex—sometimes called honeymoon cystitis—can also be one of the side effects of having sex every day.
+You’re at risk of bladder infection with sex—sometimes called honeymoon cystitis—can also be one of the side effects of having sex every day.